jank-lang/jank/README.md

 ```

 ## Enums
-Enums function as variant sum types.
-Each variant can have its own type or simply represent its own value (as in C).
+Enums function as variant sum types; each variant can have its own type or simply represent its own value (as in C).
 Enums can also be generic.
 ```
 (| Unique values; like a C enum. |)
 (enum gender